cloudmesh-community/fa19-516-140/Datacenter.md

 # Datacenter
-I'm using one of the "delay a lab for one week passes" for this assignment.
+* I'm using one of the *Delay a Lab for one week passes* for this assignment.